sylvanaar/ipop-bar/readme.txt

 ===========================
 Description:

-Inspired by PopBar, this mod integrates the fundamental aspect of PopBar into the menu bar itself, toggle-able between the Bag Buttons and 3 extra rows of buttons.
+Inspired by PopBar, this mod integrates the fundamental aspect of PopBar into the menu bar itself, toggleable between the Bag Buttons and 3 extra rows of buttons.

 This AddOn is not designed to be draggable or movable and is not as customizable as some of the other additional toolbar addons.
 This AddOn is completely standalone and is not dependent on any other AddOn.